 ATHLETIC SHOE RE-USE/RECYCLING:

-Run the Planet has a list of shoe recycling programs, including programs that give gently-worn shoes away to needy runners as well as Nike’s program to grind them up and downcycle them into playground surfaces.
+Shoe recycling programs seem to come and go.
+Your best bet to find one might be a Google search.
+Nike’s program grinds them up and downcycles them into playground surfaces.
 My local athetic shoe store, TranSports (also within walking distance of my home), has a shoe collection bin.
 I believe the shoes are shipped to Nike for the aforementioned grinding and surfacing.
 I’ll wait until my shoes are completely unwearable and then take them there (or add them to my plastic tally!)
 The shoe failures I went through before finding my 881s were given away to lucky Freecycle recipients.

 ECO-FRIENDLY ATHLETIC SHOES?